 - Spoon the pimento cheese down the center of omelet.
 Sprinkle with lardons, then drizzle with jelly and fold omelet in half over the filling.

-For pimento cheese: Place all ingredients in a large bowl and mash together with your hands (wear rubber gloves) or a fork until the mayonnaise and cheese are thoroughly blended.
+Place all ingredients in a large bowl and mash together with your hands (wear rubber gloves) or a fork until the mayonnaise and cheese are thoroughly blended.
 Cover and refrigerate until ready to use.

 For pepper jelly: